 The Swiss Watch Approach to Asthma

-If you’ve spent any time at The Wellness Way, you will have heard of The Swiss Watch Principle.
-Basically, like the gears inside a Swiss watch, everything in the body affects everything else.
-If you have inflammation in your airway (respiratory system), chances are pretty good that you have inflammation elsewhere in your body.
+If you’ve spent time with The Wellness Way, you will have heard of The Swiss Watch Principle.
+Like the gears inside a Swiss watch, everything in the body affects everything else.
+If you have inflammation in your airway (respiratory system), chances are good that you have it elsewhere in your body.
 It’s all connected through your nervous system, as in the image below:

 Research has confirmed that issues in these other systems can contribute to asthma – as the initial cause and as an aggravating factor.
 Let’s look at a few body systems and how they can impact the respiratory system, contributing to asthma.